 read about West Africa - the crime, disease, conflicts, poverty and lack

-of infrastructure - might also worry you in a certain measure.
+of infrastructure - might also worry you to a certain extent.
 Having

 noted all this, many are still very much attracted to the region and

-what they imagined will be a lot of virgin ground, few travellers and
+what they imagine will be a lot of virgin ground, few travellers and

 many of those friendly African smiles encountered so many other places